Social media is key to UBalt’s image, reputation and outreach.

 - Consider a service such as Campsite to create a one-stop spot for links you share on platforms that aren't otherwise link friendly, such as Instagram.

 - achievements/initiatives by students, faculty and alumni

 - success stories and awards

-- photos from campus happenings (timely, colorful, unusual)
+- photos from campus scenes (timely, colorful, unique)

 - media coverage highlights